 Our current Board members:

-Katie is an educator and a writer.
-She is the author of Vulture (2020, 2017) and Cerulean Blues (2011), and for children Look, See the Bird!
-(2017) and Look, See the Farm!
-(2018), and she has taught writing at West Virginia University and Virginia Tech.
+Katie is an educator, writer, and Certified Professional Bird Trainer.
+She is a columnist for Bird Watcher’s Digest and the author of the books Vulture (2020, 2017) and Cerulean Blues (2011), and two for children.
+She has taught writing at West Virginia University and Virginia Tech.
 Since the mid-1990s Katie has worked with a wide variety of raptor, parrot, and songbird species.
 For more information, visit Katie’s website.

 Erin E. Katzner, CPBT-KA

-Erin is Director of Community Engagement at The Peregrine Fund and serves on the Board of Directors of the International Association of Avian Trainers and Educators.
+Erin is Vice President of Marketing and Communications at The Peregrine Fund and serves on the Board of Directors of the International Association of Avian Trainers and Educators.
 She is also a Certified Professional Bird Trainer, and has trained hawks, eagles, vultures, owls, falcons, and corvids at the Columbus Zoo and Aquarium, the National Aviary in Pittsburgh, and the ACCA.

 Jesse A. Fallon, DVM